How long does it take to start attributing your Facebook mobile app ads with AppsFlyer?

 - The length of each parameter value can be no more than 100 characters.

-- Event names on AppsFlyer can be named the same as Facebook event names (i.e. fb_price), however, these should not be sent as CUSTOM events to Facebook.
+- Event names on AppsFlyer can be named the same as Facebook event names (for example, fb_price), however, these should not be sent as CUSTOM events to Facebook.
 To keep on the safe side refrain from naming events the same as Facebook event names.

 With the exception of the above parameters, AppsFlyer sends the CUSTOM events data as is to Facebook.
 It is the responsibility of the app owner to verify the events data is on par with Facebook's requirements.